• Skip to primary navigation

 What do you do when your son bags five ptarmigans and two spruce grouse just a few minutes into an afternoon hunting expedition?
 Why whip up a new homemade ptarmigan stew recipe of course!

 Various types of ptarmigans live in different habitats across our home country of Canada, as well as the United States and parts of Europe.
-They're easy to hunt and make a tasty stew or soup.
-Apparently, they hang around with spruce grouse in our area.

 While we mixed the ptarmigan and spruce grouse in this recipe, feel free to use it with just one type of bird.
 Alternatively, substitute partridge if that's what's available in your neck of the woods.